Constructing bridges to knowledge— helping teachers help students

 Program Evaluation

 Schools sometimes benefit from an outside set of eyes to evaluate the merits of a particular academic program.
 Is the program accomplishing its objectives?
 Should the program be continued?
 How can the program be improved?
-My approach to program evaluation is primarily qualitiative, meaning that I would gather data from relevant stakeholders through observations, survey, interviews, and document analysis.
+My approach to program evaluation is primarily qualitative, meaning that I gather data from relevant stakeholders through observations, survey, interviews, and document analysis.
+I develop the exact nature of the program evaluation together with the school and relevant stakeholders.

 Contact